From 6 April 2025: SMP £187.18/week

 Should I round my AWE calculation?

-“Do not round the figure up or down to whole pence” [source: GOV.UK]
+No. GOV.UK guidance states that you should not round the figure up or down to whole pence.

 Can I spread my NHS maternity pay?